-Therefore, EAN appointed a working group with a single task - to create our LTC VISION 2030 for long term care in Europe.
+Therefore, EAN appointed a working group with a single task - to create our VISION 2030 for long term care in Europe.
 To open the key questions, data, and information.
 To show the ongoing changes.
 To bring recommendations to the providers.

-We would like to open and stimulate an expert discussion about the present and future of long-term care in Europe.
-We want the result to be a tool for national Associations for their expert dialogue with the national public authorities about the needed and coming changes.
+This document has therefore more goals.
+We would like to

+open and stimulate an expert discussion about the present and future of long-term care in Europe.
+We want this document to be a tool for national Associations for their expert dialogue with the national public authorities about the needed and coming changes.
 We would like to help everyday providers in their planning and strategic goals.